This is a transcription of an audio lecture:

 A perfect state of Consciousness is one that is completely unconditioned.
 To use a popular term or phrase, we can say liberated or self-realized.
 Nous describes a Consciousness that knows itself completely, is fully cognizant of its reality, its true nature, is absolutely free of all conditioning, and is completely happy.
 It is a radiant, brilliant, beautiful, wisdom-love.
 It is a reflection of all that is the most divine.
 It sees reality.
 It sees not only the physical appearance of any given thing, it also sees it in the fourth, fifth, sixth, and seventh dimensions at the same time.
 It sees the apparent reality and the ultimate reality, simultaneously, effortlessly.

-This state of Consciousness that of great masters like Jesus, Buddha, Moses, Krishna, Padmasambhava, Milarepa, etc.
+This state of Consciousness is that of great masters like Jesus, Buddha, Moses, Krishna, Padmasambhava, Milarepa, etc.

 Unconditioned Consciousness is represented by a light at the top of the Tree of Life called the Ain Soph Aur in Hebrew .
 That means “limitless light,” which in Sanskrit is Amitabha.
 It is the light of all the Buddhas, the ultimate light of divinity that projects out and gives life to all things.
 We have that potential in us.
 Every living thing can become an embodiment of that light.